Keyboardist08/snow-front/README.md

 1. After finding your location, search the map for requests and view information by clicking on each pin.
 2. ONLY when you complete a request, click 'done' that's located on the pin information pop-up.
-3. Snow Helper will ask for a confirmation
+3. Snow Scooper will ask for a confirmation
 4. After confirming, the request will be removed

    ### Example: